Impactful Research

 • Anqi Deng (Ph.D.
 University of North Carolina at Greensboro), assistant professor of exercise science

-• Matthew Peck (Ph.D.
-Boise State University), assistant professor of counselor education
+• Miguel Garcia-Salas (Ph.D.
+Florida State University), assistant professor of communication sciences and disorders

 • Melissa Savage (Ph.D.
 Purdue University), assistant professor of special education